JosueGauthier/borgia_flutter_app/README.md

 # Acknowledgements

-A big thank you to the Borgia team for the development of the original Borgia application:
+A big thank you to the Borgia team for the development of the original Borgia website:
 - Vincent Keppens
 - Alexandre Palo
 - Mael Lacour